-Fish Pie, the very words conjure up cosy evening meals at the kitchen table with piles of fluffy mashed potatoes, flaky fresh fish and a full tummy!
-I am a big pie fan, I love pies of all types…..puff pastry pies with tender pieces of beef, short crust pasties with farmhouse Cheddar cheese and potato topped pies such as Shepherd’s and Cottage pie, if it has pie in the title, it is the meal for me!
+Fish pie; the very words conjure up cosy evening meals at the kitchen table with piles of fluffy mashed potatoes, flaky fresh fish and a full tummy!
+I am a big pie fan, I love pies of all types…

-But, pies are laden with calories, they are the ultimate comfort food recipes……they are packed with tasty fillings and are encased (or topped) with pastry and potatoes.
-Perfect though they may be for a cold winter’s day and a family supper, or as part of an extravagant summer picnic, they are just a teensy weensy on the high calorie side, unfortunately for me when I am on a diet!
+But, pies are laden with calories by default, they are the ultimate comfort food, packed with tasty, creamy fillings and encased (or topped) with pastry or potatoes.
+Perfect though they may be for a cold winter’s day, they are just a teensy-weensy on the high calorie side, unfortunately for me!

-Whilst my low-calorie recipe for Comforting Fish and Leek Pie may not have ALL of those elements in it, it IS comforting and also very filling; plus it has lovely Scottish smoked haddock and cod as part of the ingredients.
+Whilst my Low calorie fish and leek pie may not have ALL of those elements in it, it IS comforting and also very filling; plus it has lovely Scottish smoked haddock and cod as part of the ingredients.
 This fish pie, when served with a generous portion of curly kale, is only 250 calories per serving, and it’s packed with flavour.
 It’s very easy to make, and can be on the table from start to finish in about 45 minutes.

-As well as the prime Scottish fish that I used in this recipe, there is a leek, some breadcrumbs with lemon zest and lots of fresh herbs……the topping is then finished off with some lemon slices, which make the pie look attractive whilst adding to the citrus flavour as the fish pie bakes.
-Yes, I know, it is NOT the usual pastry or mashed potato kind of pie, but it is hearty and filling and is perfect for anyone who is following the 5:2 diet, for a fast day (low calorie day where women are allowed 500 calories and men are allowed 600 calories a day).
+As well as the prime Scottish fish that I used in this recipe, there is a leek, some breadcrumbs with lemon zest and lots of fresh herbs.
+The topping is then finished off with some lemon slices, which make the pie look attractive whilst adding to the citrus flavour as the fish pie bakes.